 6,300-plus stoves recalled following electrocution death

-The Gazette is Colorado Springs's most trusted source for breaking news, sports, weather, obituaries, politics, business, art, entertainment, blogs, video, photos.
-What to watch on TV for the week of May 21-May 27: The return of Twin Peaks, a new Bachelorette and much more PORTSMOUTH, N.H. - The federal Consumer Product Safety Commission has announced the voluntary recall of 6,300 electric stoves in connection with the electrocution death of a plumber last year.
+The federal Consumer Product Safety Commission has announced the voluntary recall of 6,300 electric stoves in connection with the electrocution death of a plumber last year.
+The recall is for Blomberg and Summit electric ranges, which the commission says can become energized, posing electric shock and electrocution hazards.

 Add your comments below